mnutsch/linux_file_server/README.md

 INSTRUCTIONS

 Set up:
-	Unzip this file to a Linux based server, such as OSU's flip Compile the server with the commands:
+	Unzip this file to a Linux based server, such as OSU's flip.
+	Compile the server with the commands:
 		cd server
 		gcc -pthread -o ftserver ftserver.c